 Home treatment can help relieve the child's symptoms.
 The infection usually improves on its own within a week and is gone within 14 days.

-Antibiotics are not used to treat viral illnesses and do not alter the course of viral infections.
-Unnecessary use of an antibiotic exposes your child to the risks of an allergic reaction and antibiotic side effects, such as nausea, vomiting, diarrhea, rashes, and yeast infections.
-Antibiotics also may kill beneficial bacteria and encourage the development of dangerous antibiotic-resistant bacteria.
+Antibiotics aren't used to treat viral illnesses.
+They don't change the course of viral infections.
+Using an antibiotic when it's not needed exposes your child to the risks of an allergic reaction and antibiotic side effects.
+These side effects include nausea, vomiting, diarrhea, rashes, and yeast infections.
+Antibiotics also may kill helpful bacteria and encourage the growth of dangerous antibiotic-resistant bacteria.

 The most common sites for bacterial infections in the upper respiratory system are the sinuses and throat.
-A sinus infection is an example of an upper respiratory bacterial infection.
+A sinus infection is an example of this type of infection.

-Bacterial pneumonia may follow a viral illness as a secondary infection or appear as the first sign of a lower respiratory infection.
-In babies and small children, the first sign of infection often is rapid breathing, irritability, decreased activity, and poor feeding.
-Antibiotics are effective against bacterial infections.
+Bacterial pneumonia may follow a viral illness as a secondary infection.
+Or it can appear as the first sign of a lower respiratory infection.
+In babies and small children, the first sign of infection often is rapid breathing, crankiness, being less active than usual, and poor feeding.
+Antibiotics work well against bacterial infections.

 Tuberculosis is a less common bacterial infection of the lower respiratory system.

 Allergies are a common cause of respiratory problems.
-Allergy symptoms in children include:
+The symptoms in children include:

 Besides asthma, allergies, and infection, other possible causes of respiratory problems in children include:

-Babies and children younger than age 3 may have more symptoms with respiratory problems than older children, and they may become more ill.
+Babies and children younger than age 3 may have more symptoms with respiratory problems than older children.
+And they may become more ill.
 For this reason, younger children need to be watched more closely.
-The type and severity of the symptoms helps determine whether your child needs to see a doctor.
+What type of symptoms your child has and how severe they are will help you know if your child needs to see a doctor.